-New York Now Has A State Council On Women And Girls, Here's Why It's Important
+New York Now Has A State Council On Women And Girls, Here’s Why It’s So Important

 A state "Council on Women and Girls" might sound like an organization that's been around all along, wielding its women's rights sword and slashing things like the gendered wage gap and limited reproductive rights, but it hasn't.
 New York's Council on Women and Girls organization is the first-ever New York council that champions a multitude of women's rights.
 Elite Daily held an exclusive interview with the council's chair, Melissa DeRosa, where she reveals the council began taking root when Donald Trump, who has a history of misogynistic banter, was first elected as the POTUS.

 The new council — led by DeRosa, and a few other kickass women in the state of New York — is continuing the women's equality fight at the state government level.

 The New York State Council on Women and Girls was announced on Wednesday in perfect, purposeful timing -- during the 100 anniversary of legalized women's suffrage in New York, and only a couple of days after Black Women's Equal Pay Day.

 According to DeRosa, who is also the Secretary to Governor Andrew Cuomo, the New York State Council on Women and Girls will focus on a bunch of different areas where women and girls could use a leg up to combat a gendered imbalance of opportunity.